jacksund/simmate/docs/full_guides/workflows/basic_use.md

 ## Run a Workflow (Cloud)

 Workflows can also be executed on a remote cluster.
-It's important to understand the differences between local and cloud runs:
+The `run_cloud` command adds the job to a queue for a `Worker` to pick up.

 === "local (run)"
     ``` mermaid